williamollio/CPP-Modules/README.md

 * deep copy copies all fields, and makes copies of dynamically allocated memory pointed to by the fields
 * forward declaration : also called a incomplete type
 * Virtual destructor are needed when Base *b = new Derived();

+### CPP05

+* Exception handling : exceptions are run-time anomalies or abnormal conditions that a program encounters during its execution